maxvianna/SublimeCakePHP/README.markdown

-SublimeCakePHP
+SublimeCakePHP 2 & 3
 =================

 Sublime CakePHP is a bundle of Snippets for [CakePHP](http://cakephp.org).
-The snippets are geared towards the baked results from CakePHP 2.0.X.
+The snippets are geared towards the baked results from CakePHP.

 ####Provides the following features: